 In general, the work was not very active, "Junkers" as a whole had enough work without the 90s.

-But 1939 came, and as a result of the Munich conspiracy and the subsequent partition of Czechoslovakia, the situation changed tremendously.
-The Junkers, under patronage, went to three Czech aviation design bureaus at aviation plants (AVIA, Letov, and Aero).
-And it was decided to transfer the entire program of work on Ju.90s from Dessau to Praga.
+But 1939 came, and as a result of the Munich Agreement and the subsequent partition of Czechoslovakia, the situation changed dramatically.
+"Junkers" under the patronage went to three Czech aviation design bureaus at aviation factories ("AVIA", "Letov" and "Aero").
+And it was decided to transfer the entire program of work on Ju.90s from Dessau to Prague.

 The Letov factory in Letnani was used for design work, manufacturing a prototype, and conducting static tests.
 The Dessau plant was used for the manufacture of pilot aircraft, their assembly and testing, and the plant in Bernburg was responsible for serial production.